Uncover the Journey of Dr. Thomas H. Mills

 Technical School – Keesler AFB, MS, 9/77 – Avionics Communications Specialist

 Keflavik NAS, Iceland, 8/80 – 57th Fighter Interceptor Squadron – Avionics Communications & Navigation Systems repair / Aircraft Electronics Warfare Systems repair.
-Included F-4Es, T-33As, and HH-3s
+Included F-4Es, T-33As, HH-3s and a host of transient aircraft.

 Langley AFB, VA, 8/82 – 1st Equipment Maintenance Squadron – Avionics Communications Systems repair.
 Included EC-135s, T-39s and UH-1s